Special feature: Easily understand air pollution

 6. What are the natural causes of air pollution?

-Some factors of pollution are uncontrollable.
+Some pollution factors are uncontrollable.

 7. The influence of meteorological conditions on air quality.